By Dushyant Shekhawat Aug. 02, 2018

 Unfortunately, the rest of the country doesn’t seem to think like the Supreme Court.
 Reservation policies are juicy opportunities to win over vote banks, just waiting to be seized by politicians.
 Hardik Patel’s rise as a politician is based entirely on this fact.
 The race for OBC status, however, continues despite the apex court’s best efforts.

 Striking down the government’s order assigning reservations to Jats did nothing to quell protests from the Patels and the Marathas.
 In fact, the SC has stated that reservations should not increase beyond the limit of 50 per cent in any state.
-Given that Maharashtra already has 52 per cent reservation, any new quota created for the Marathas – who are demanding 16 per cent reservation – may not stand up to legal scrutiny.
+Given that Maharashtra already has 52 per cent reservation, the new quota created for the Marathas may not stand up to legal scrutiny.
 But that has not stopped them from trying.

 Back in medieval times, telling Shivaji the Marathas were backward would probably get you a chest full of tiger claws à la Afzal Khan

-Last week, the Maratha Kranti Morcha led a Jail Bharo Andolan at Mumbai’s Azad Maidan.
+In July, the Maratha Kranti Morcha led a Jail Bharo Andolan at Mumbai’s Azad Maidan.
 It was the second time the reservation stir had made its way to the city.
-Now, there’s a new situation today, as some members of the many-headed Kranti Morcha have called for a sit-in protest at the Collector’s office, while others have declared a bandh across the state, except Navi Mumbai and Thane, hopefully to avoid the third protest in Mumbai becoming a repeat of the first one.
+The following month, some members of the many-headed Kranti Morcha called for a sit-in protest at the Collector’s office, while others declared a bandh across the state, except Navi Mumbai and Thane, hopefully to avoid the third protest in Mumbai becoming a repeat of the first one.

-Last month, the Maharashtra bandh led by the Kranti Morcha saw violence in parts on Mumbai and brought the neighbouring Navi Mumbai and Thane to a standstill.
+The Maharashtra bandh held in July by the Kranti Morcha saw violence in parts on Mumbai and brought the neighbouring Navi Mumbai and Thane to a standstill.
 In both instances, the leaders of the protests provided assurances that the demonstrations would be peaceful, and each time they were proved wrong when angry protestors resorted to stone-throwing and damaging vehicles.

 But there has been a human cost as well.
 The agitation found itself on its current heated tack when a Maratha protester ended his life by jumping into the Yamuna River.
 Since then, there have been four more suicides and eight attempts at self-immolation.